 These reasons – your whys- will help you stay motivated without using your willpower.

+Let’s do this together now.
 Yep, stop whatever you are doing and make this list.
-Now, is the time, not tomorrow.
+No time like the present.

 Ok, so what is your reason for quitting?

 - be healthy once again

-•get your peace of mind back
+- get my peace of mind back

 - get rid of the cigarette smell

 - stop wasting a fortune on cigarettes

 - or feel vibrant and healthy

 Whatever it is for you, just write it down!